project-rig/rig/docs/source/place_and_route.rst

     Vertices which consume no cores are typically only useful when describing external devices connected to the SpiNNaker system.

-    Vertices which consume more than one core are unlikely to be of frequent
+    Vertices which consume more than one core are unlikely to be used
-    use:
+    frequently:

     * Vertices will always be placed on a single SpiNNaker chip: they cannot be split across many chips.
 If an application requires this type of behaviour, users must perform this step in an application-defined process prior to placement.

-    * If in an application where several cores share some on-chip resource (e.g. SDRAM) and must be placed on the same chip, a :py:class:`~rig.place_and_route.constraints.SameChipConstraint` can be used to enforce this requirement.
-This has the principle advantage of allowing each vertex to be connected independently via nets to other vertices in the application.
-If a single vertex with multiple cores assigned was used, all nets would be routed to and from every core allocated to the vertex.
+    * If several cores' applications must share some on-chip resource (e.g. SDRAM) and must be placed on the same chip, a :py:class:`~rig.place_and_route.constraints.SameChipConstraint` can be used to enforce this requirement.
+Unlike a vertex with multiple cores, each individual vertex (core) can have independent routes directly to and from them.

 :py:func:`~rig.place_and_route.wrapper`: common case wrapper
 ------------------------------------------------------------